humdrum-tools/humdrum-documentation/tool/thru/index.md

 >   \*-               \*-
 >   ----------------- -----------------
 >
-This example contains just three data records \-- each of which has been labelled with its own section label.
+This example contains just three data records &mdash; each of which has been labelled with its own section label.
 The file contains a single unlabelled expansion list which indicates that \`A\' section should be repeated between the \`B\' and \`C\' sections.
 The following command: